FancyWaifu/change_wallpaper/README.md

 This program works by modifing the Cached wallpaper in the file directory "C:\Users\*name here*\AppData\Roaming\Microsoft\Windows\Themes\CachedFiles"

-You have to reboot the computer for it to take effect
+You don't have to reboot but I recommend you do

 Steps to running the program
 1) Download the .exe file by clicking code then download zip